climatescope/climatescope.org/app/_library/insights/risk-management.md

 ## Curtailment

 This [risk](/en/insights/risk-management) occurs when wind and solar plants are forced to reduce their output, without compensation for curtailment.
 Figure 10 shows some of the hot spots for this risk.
-[China](/en/country/china) has the worst curtailment rates in the world, with the national average ratio in 2016 at 17% for wind and 10% for solar.
+[Mainland China](/en/country/mainland-china) has the worst curtailment rates in the world, with the national average ratio in 2016 at 17% for wind and 10% for solar.
 Consequent financial losses amount to an estimated $3.4 billion last year.
-A plant experiencing the current level of curtailment in China throughout its lifetime would need to sell power at a price almost a fifth higher than expected when commissioned in order to make the anticipated rate of return.
+A plant experiencing the current level of curtailment in Mainland  China throughout its lifetime would need to sell power at a price almost a fifth higher than expected when commissioned in order to make the anticipated rate of return.

 **Figure 10:** Curtailment risk in emerging markets based on Climatescope project results
 ![Figure](/assets/images/content/insights/risk-management/CS2017_risk_fig10.jpg)